LeanerCloud/testvet/README.md

 2. **Function Extraction**: Extracts all function and method declarations from source files
 3. **Test Extraction**: Identifies test functions (`Test*`, `Benchmark*`, `Example*`, `Fuzz*`) from `_test.go` files
 4. **Call Analysis**: Walks the AST of each test function to find all function calls within it
+5. **Coverage Filtering** (default): Runs `go test -coverprofile` and excludes functions with >=50% coverage from the "missing tests" list (catches indirectly tested functions)
-5. **Matching**: A function is considered tested if it's called from any test function
+6. **Matching**: A function is considered tested if it's called from any test function or has adequate coverage
-6. **Misplacement Detection**: A test is misplaced if it primarily calls functions from a different source file
+7. **Misplacement Detection**: A test is misplaced if it primarily calls functions from a different source file

 ### Excluded from Analysis